We just reached 30,000 articles on this wiki! 🥳

 Unfortunately, things began falling apart starting around 1994 - a number of missteps involving the 32X and Saturn cost Sega much of its image, which mainly stemmed from conflicting interests between the Japanese and American branches.
 While the Dreamcast's release in 1998 seemed to be the start of a turnaround, the PlayStation 2's rocket success caused Sega to withdraw entirely from the console market in 2001 and quickly shift to developing and publishing for third-party systems and developers respectively (creating a surreal situation of Sonic games being on Nintendo consoles).

-Had it not have been for the massive ROM hacking scene spurred from the Sonic the Hedgehog series, much of this wiki's knowledge might not have been found for years.
+So, with growing interest culminating in the adoption of Usenet and the Internet in the late 90s, the ROM hacking scene was born.
+Without the massive ROM hacking scene spurred by the Sonic the Hedgehog series, much of the knowledge in this wiki might not have been found for years.

 Pages in category "Games developed by Sega"